Edge - the missing link in your hybrid IT strategy

 That means large upfront costs based on predictions, and it also means having to use dedicated space within your business to actually house the solution.

-A modular or micro data centre is compact and can be brought in for today’s needs, not tomorrow’s guesses.
+A modular or micro data center is compact and can be brought in for today’s needs, not tomorrow’s guesses.

 If you need to add to it, you can get another, or upgrade to a bigger model.